House 'completely destroyed' in fire in Whakatu, near Hastings

-A house has been "completely destroyed" by fire in Whakatu, near Hastings, on Tuesday morning.
+A house has been destroyed by fire in Whakatu, near Hastings, on Tuesday morning.

 A Fire and Emergency New Zealand spokesman said three Hastings fire trucks attended a "well-involved" house fire on Railway Rd, Whakatu, about 5.45am.